Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

 ![Grid Detector](/assets/images/posts/post-update-iarc-technical-postmortem-2018-08-10/grid-detector.png)
 <p style="text-align: center;">Grid Detector</p>

-The primary state estimation technique that we didn't use at competition was a global position estimator based on the grid on the competition floor, which would have killed the drift in both our yaw estimates and position estimates.
-The grid detector we had implemented worked, but had problems with jumpy position estimates that made it unusable at competition.
+The primary state estimation technique that we didn't enable at the competition was a global position estimator based on the grid on the competition floor, which would have killed the drift in both our yaw estimates and position estimates.
+The grid detector we had implemented worked, but had problems with jumpy position estimates that made it unusable in some situations.
 The current implementation in the [iarc7_vision](https://github.com/pitt-ras/iarc7_vision) repository uses an edge detector and a Hough transform to find the two edges of each white line in the arena, and then does a fitting procedure to minimize the squared difference in angle between the observed lines and the grid, followed by another fit to minimize the squared difference in position.
 The 1m translation and 90 degree rotation ambiguities this leaves are then resolved based on the current estimated pose of the drone.
 As you can see in the image, OpenCV's Hough transform does not perform non-max suppression, so multiple detections are present for each line.
 Work was in progress [here](https://github.com/Pitt-RAS/iarc7_vision/tree/better-grid-detector) to both perform the non-max suppression and to detect the core of the line instead of the two edges, but that work was not finished in time for competiion.

 ## Search-based planner